 Early studies suggest that it’s possible to get an oropharyngeal gonorrhea infection from kissing—but, most transmissions occur during oral, anal, or vaginal sex.
 Fortunately, you can prevent an infection by using condoms correctly and by staying up-to-date on your (and your sex partner’s) STI status through regular STD testing.

 With Everlywell, testing for STIs has never been simpler.
-Just order one of our STI tests, register it using our secure portal, and we’ll send your sample to our CLIA-certified labs to find out your status.
+Just order one of our online test kits, register it using our secure portal, and we’ll send your sample to our CLIA-certified labs to find out your status.

 Make prioritizing sexual health more convenient and find your next at-home test kit with Everlywell today.